 Saw my brother last night.
 At the abandoned house out on Geiger Road.
 He said he couldn't help it, the pressure in his

 My feet are lying flat on the floor.
 Long, wiggling flappers.
 The carpet is green.
 The carpet is coarse.
 I feel like crying.
 Images are so sweet.
+My feet are touching the carpet.
 I feel like dying.

 It's like everything goes round and round.
 It's like you can feel the world spinning, the sky lurching after continents, clouds

-torn loose, the trees all bending, ocean tides drowning.
+torn loose, every tree bending, ocean tides drowning.
 Everything's a blur, a flash.
 About my brother this time, mainly:

 that look of craven need.
-Everything else springs from that: Hope, love, fear, sorrow.
+Everything else springs from that: Hope, love, fear, need, sorrow.

 At times though, terrifically.
 Other people, how do they sing that song?
 They sound just like birds.
 When I listen.